sixu0/sixu0.github.io/index.md

 ## News
+* 10/2020, One paper about ground roll attenuation has been accepted by SEG 90th Annual Meeting.
 * 11/2019, Three paper about Seismic data processing and reconstruction has been accepted by SEG Workshop on Mathematical Geophysics.
 * 10/2018, One paper about Random noise attenuation has been accepted by SEG 88th Annual Meeting.